blog-post

 Sharing too much data can put an organization’s sensitive information at risk.

-For example, vendors may only require access to one or two servers or databases, but get more access than necessary, such as broad VPN access.
-This practice can enhance efficiency for the vendor, but can also increase the likelihood of a third-party data breach.
+For example, vendors may only require access to one or two servers or databases but get more access than necessary.
+This practice can enhance efficiency for the vendor but can also increase the likelihood of a third-party data breach.

-To address this issue, Vendor Privileged Access Management (VPAM) is an approach that can limit and contain vendor permissions while also granting them sufficient access to fulfill their duties.
+To address this issue, Vendor Privileged Access Management (VPAM) is an approach that can limit and contain vendor permissions while also granting them sufficient access to fulfill their contractual obligations.

 By implementing VPAM, businesses can reduce the risk of data breaches and maintain control over their sensitive information.

-Firstly, it enables you to monitor the cyber posture of your suppliers over time, allowing you to assess their security practices and track any changes or potential security risks.
+Firstly, it enables you to monitor the security posture of your suppliers over time, allowing you to assess their security practices and track any changes or potential security risks.

 Secondly, documentation aids in ensuring proper cyber hygiene, including timely patch management and regular testing.